 A blogging platform is the place where you do your blogging.

 It is probably the place where you will spend most of your blogging time.
-It is where you write your blog posts, unless you are writing your posts in Word and copying and pasting them into your platform.
+That is where you write your blog posts, unless you are writing your posts in Word and copying and pasting them into your platform.

-It is not your domain name.
+Your platform is not your domain name.
 It is not your blog’s host (although theoretically it could be).

 The platform is so basic to the blog that it is difficult to explain.